FACTION BRIEF

 Coordinator: "Shepherd"

 Specialty: Quantity over quality.
-They preserve everyone they can reach, dormant storage only, with the promise that someday these minds will wake up.
+They preserve everyone they can reach, dormant storage only, with the explicit promise that someday these minds will wake up.

 Critics: Dormancy isn't preservation; it's a slower form of death.